BMW 1 Series Review 2024

 Overall verdict on the BMW 1 Series

-"The new BMW 1 Series is much like its predecessor in many ways, but meaningfully improved in nearly every area, from the way it drives, to the sharp new dash design and upgraded technology.
-It’s no more spacious than before and with no plug-in model it’ll be expensive for company users to run, but prestige-seeking, driving-enthusiast private buyers should love it."
+"The new BMW 1 Series is much like its predecessor in many ways, but meaningfully improved in nearly every area, from the way it drives, to the sharp new dashboard design and upgraded technology.
+It’s no more spacious than before, and with no plug-in model, it’ll be expensive for company users to run.
+But, prestige-seeking, driving-enthusiast private buyers should love it."

 BMW fans grumbled when the third-generation 1 Series arrived in 2019 with front-wheel drive rather than the brand’s traditional rear-wheel drive layout.
-The grumbling was fair, given even BMW itself had been shouting about the benefits of rear-wheel drive in its marketing for decades, but most buyers neither minded nor cared, and the model is a common sight on UK roads.
+The grumbling was fair, given that even BMW itself had been shouting about the benefits of rear-wheel drive in its marketing for decades.
+However, most buyers neither minded nor cared, and the model is a common sight on UK roads.

-The only real areas in which the new BMW 1 Series misses out are in outright passenger space, and the fact that while the two engines offered both perform well and don’t use much fuel, there’s no plug-in hybrid model, which means no low-BIK variant to tempt business users.
-Private buyers though shouldn’t mind too much at all, as they’ll have one of the best premium hatchbacks on sale.
+The only real areas in which the new BMW 1 Series lags behind are in outright passenger space, and the fact that while the engines offered perform well and don’t use much fuel, there’s no plug-in hybrid model, which means no low-BIK variant to tempt business users.
+Private buyers shouldn’t mind too much at all, though, as they’ll have one of the best premium hatchbacks on sale.

 Looking for a used car for sale?
 We've got 100s of BMW Approved Used Cars for Sale for you to choose from, including a wide range of BMW 1 Series models for sale.
 If you're looking for the older version, you need our BMW 1 Series (2019-2023) review.

-With just a pair of engines to choose from with the BMW 1 Series, the question of which is better comes down to your needs as a driver – and of course, your budget.
-The sporty BMW 1 Series M135 xDrive is £10,000 more expensive than the BMW 1 Series 120 in M Sport form which may immediately rule it out for some, and naturally it uses a little more fuel too.
+With just a pair of engines to choose from with the BMW 1 Series initially, the question of which is better comes down to your needs as a driver: and of course, your budget.
+The sporty BMW 1 Series M135 xDrive is £10,000 more expensive than the BMW 1 Series 120 in M Sport form, which may immediately rule it out for some, and naturally it uses a little more fuel, too.

-Take your pick from the current crop of five-door family hatchbacks, though in ethos the BMW 1 Series is closest to the Audi A3 and Mercedes-Benz A-Class, the premium hatches from BMW’s closest rivals.
-You could throw the Volkswagen Golf into the mix too, while casting a wider net includes cars such as the Cupra Leon, Peugeot 308, Vauxhall Astra, and the Mazda 3 and Honda Civic – the latter pair lacking a premium badge but certainly feeling like a premium car for interior quality and the way they drive.
+Take your pick from the current crop of five-door family hatchbacks, although in ethos, the BMW 1 Series is closest to the Audi A3 and Mercedes-Benz A-Class, the premium hatches from BMW’s closest rivals.
+You could throw the Volkswagen Golf into the mix, too, while casting a wider net includes cars such as the Cupra Leon, Peugeot 308, Vauxhall Astra, and the Mazda 3 and Honda Civic.
+The latter pair may be be lacking a premium badge, but they certainly feel like a premium car for interior quality and the way they drive.

 Comfort and design: BMW 1 Series interior

 BMW has simplified the centre console of the latest car, so it loses the pistol-grip gear selector in favour of a small switch, and the rotary iDrive controller also disappears, with a few hot keys in its place (we’ll get onto its usability further down).
-Our BMW 1 Series 120 M Sport and M135 test cars both featured an M-stitched artificial leather covering on the dash; there’s sadly no woven fabric here like on the new BMW X3, but all the bits that look like aluminium feel like it too, being cool and satin-smooth to the touch, and perforated to allow the ambient lighting effects through.
+Our BMW 1 Series 120 M Sport and M135 test cars both featured an M-stitched artificial leather covering on the dashboard - there’s no woven fabric here like on the new BMW X3 - and all the bits that look like aluminium feel like it too, being cool and satin-smooth to the touch.

 Like other recent BMWs, the 1 Series feels great inside.
 Almost everything that looks like leather is actually man-made (M Sport steering wheel trim aside), but you’d not know it from the soft, quality feel.
-The aforementioned aluminium-look trim feels like the real thing, there’s a pleasing lack of fingerprint-attracting piano-black plastic, and even the regular old textured black plastics have a soft-touch feel but don’t yield or creak when you pry further.
+The aforementioned aluminium-look trim feels like the real thing, there’s a pleasing lack of fingerprint-attracting piano-black plastic.
+Even the regular old textured black plastics have a soft-touch feel, but don’t yield or creak when you pry further.

-The 1 Series’ curved screen isn’t quite as expansive as it is in some larger BMWs, but alongside the brand new BMW X3, it’s the latest to get BMW’s Operating System 9 software, and has all the features you’d expect.
+The 1 Series’ curved screen isn’t quite as expansive as it is in some larger BMWs, but it gets BMW’s Operating System 9 software, and has all the features you’d expect.
 Apple CarPlay and Android Auto are standard, you can use your phone as a digital key, there are numerous downloadable apps and connected features, and it’s capable of over-the-air software updates.

-For clarity and response the screen is pretty good, and while like any touchscreen you do need to take your eyes off the road for most functions (and there’s no physical iDrive wheel as an alternative), the BMW 1 Series’ relatively cosy cabin means everything on the screen is within easy finger reach.
-You do get a handful of physical controls too, with audio and track-skip functions on both the steering wheel, and on the centre console.
+For clarity and response, the screen is pretty good, and while with any touchscreen, you do need to take your eyes off the road for most functions (and there’s no longer a physical iDrive wheel controller as an alternative), the BMW 1 Series’ relatively cosy cabin means everything on the screen is within easy finger reach.
+You do get a handful of physical controls, too, with audio and track-skip functions on both the steering wheel, and on the centre console.

-It’s a shame most of the heating and ventilation functions are now touchscreen-only, and the latest shortcut key for turning off certain driving assistance functions is no longer as intuitive or quick as the single button in the old car – it’s now a combination of button press on the centre console, then individually selecting features on the touchscreen to turn off.
-Changing driving modes is clunky too, with another console button press, then a touchscreen press – and you have to prod the touchscreen again to make the drive mode menu go away.
+It’s a shame most of the heating and ventilation functions are now touchscreen-only, and the latest shortcut key for turning off certain driving assistance functions is no longer as intuitive or quick as the single button in the old car: it’s now a combination of a button press on the centre console, then individually selecting features on the touchscreen to turn off.
+Changing driving modes is clunky, too, with another console button press, then a touchscreen press: and you then have to prod the touchscreen again to make the drive mode menu go away.

 Space is one of the latest BMW 1 Series’ weaker areas.
 Not for front-seat passengers, who get the wide range of seat adjustment (and for the driver, steering wheel adjustment) we’ve come to expect from a BMW.
-But considering the 1 Series went front-wheel drive a generation ago partly to benefit cabin room, it’s a little surprising that the rear quarters still feel a bit cosy.
+But considering the 1 Series went front-wheel drive a generation ago partly to benefit cabin space, it’s a little surprising that the rear quarters still feel so cosy.

-This 5’8” tester can fit easily enough behind a front seat adjusted for a driver of the same size, but you’d not need to be much taller, or behind a much taller driver, before you start running out of room for your knees and head, and it’s a little gloomy back there too.
-Door pockets are slightly obstructed by the armrests both in the front and rear, but up front there are a couple of cupholders and some sensible phone-shaped cubbies for both driver and passenger.
+A six-foot passenger will just about be able to sit behind a driver of the same size, but there won't be any room to spare, and if either party is any taller than that, then you'll really start to struggle for both headroom and legroom.
+A shortage of natural light means it’s a little gloomy back there, too.
+The door pockets are slightly obstructed by the armrests both in the front and rear, but up front, there are a couple of cupholders and some sensible phone-shaped cubbies for both driver and passenger.

 Handling and ride quality: What is the BMW 1 Series like to drive?

-BMW is keeping things simple with the latest 1 Series, so buyers get a choice of either a 1.5-litre turbocharged three-cylinder petrol, badged 120, or a 2-litre turbocharged petrol hot hatch with all-wheel drive, in the form of the M135 xDrive.
+Initially, buyers get a choice of either a 1.5-litre turbocharged three-cylinder petrol, badged 120, or a 2.0-litre turbocharged petrol hot hatch with all-wheel drive, in the form of the M135 xDrive.
 Note BMW’s naming convention these days too: no more ‘i’ on the end of the variant number.

-You’d expect the M135 to be fun, and it is, with that augmented four-cylinder growl we’ve become accustomed to in modern hot hatches, swift changes from the dual-clutch ‘box, and keen throttle response – plus plenty of traction, being all-wheel drive.
+You’d expect the M135 to be fun, and it is, with that augmented four-cylinder growl we’ve become accustomed to in modern hot hatches, swift changes from the dual-clutch ‘box, and keen throttle response, plus plenty of traction.

-As well as being a bit of a hoot, the three-cylinder BMW 1 Series 120 is impressively refined too.
-You can hear the offbeat note, but you really can’t feel it – there’s no sense of those three pistons thumping up and down at idle like you get in a lot of cars with a similar configuration.
-On a cruise, even a faster Autobahn run, it remains quiet too, but select Dynamic mode and you get to enjoy the burbly engine note whenever you like.
+As well as being a bit of a hoot, the three-cylinder BMW 1 Series 120 is impressively refined. too.
+You can hear the offbeat note, but you really can’t feel it: there’s no sense of those three pistons thumping up and down at idle like you get in a lot of cars with a similar configuration.
+On a cruise, even a faster Autobahn run, it still remains impressively quiet, but select Dynamic mode, and you get to enjoy the burbly engine note whenever you like.

 The M135’s four-cylinder and obviously sportier focus mean the engine is more ever-present, but it too disappears mostly into the background when you’re just ambling around.
-As well as benefiting the car’s ride quality, the stiff structure helps with refinement too, as road noise is fairly well isolated – we noticed just a low resonance on rougher sections, which admittedly may become more apparent on the UK’s crustier roads.
+As well as benefiting the car’s ride quality, the stiff structure also helps with refinement, as road noise is fairly well isolated.
 Wind noise is minimal too.

 The process for disabling some of the assistance features is a little more long-winded than the old model’s single button press and hold.
 Now you need to press the relevant button on the console near the gear selector to bring up a touchscreen menu, and then disable each function (such as lane departure warning and the speed limit bing-bong sounds) individually.